Table of Contents

 There’s decent value for money in buying a Wine Tram ticket, which costs the equivalent of 14€ and includes access to up to 8 estates, depending on the line you choose.

-While there are many estates with any given tour, from a practical point of view (there’s a 1h minimum stay at each) you’d want to avoid turning your tasting into a marathon.
-Here’s the schedule of the Blue Line, so you can get an idea of how it works.
+Note that there are many estates with any given tour, however from a practical point of view (there’s a 1h minimum stay at each) you’d want to avoid turning your tasting into a marathon.
+Here’s the schedule of the Blue Line, so you can get an idea of how it works:

 While it’s called a Wine Tram experience, the tram itself is only used for getting to the last 2 estates, Rickety Bridge and Grande Provence.
 For all the rest, a bus looking like a tram will be your designated transport.

-And while we started with the intention to check out 6 of the estates, we gloriously changed our minds when we got to La Bourgogne.
+We started with the intention to check off the list six of the estates, but we gloriously changed our minds when we got to La Bourgogne.
 You’ll see why that happened in a minute.

-As we boarded the tram, our tour guide explained the wine tram concept and schedule for the day, along with a brief audio summary for each of our stops.
+Starting off our Wine Tram experience in South Africa, we boarded the tram as our tour guide started explaining the concept and schedule for the day, along with a brief audio summary for each of our stops.

-Tip: let the crowd go down at the 1st stop & stay on board to get an intimate head start.
+Tip: let the crowds get down at the 1st stop & stay on board: you’ll get an intimate head start.